Salwa Judum

-Salwa Judum (meaning "peace march" or "purification hunt" in the Gondi language) was a militia that was mobilised and deployed as part of counterinsurgency operations in Chhattisgarh, India, aimed at countering Naxalite violence in the region.
+Salwa Judum (meaning "peace march" in the Gondi language) was a militia that was mobilised and deployed as part of counterinsurgency operations in Chhattisgarh, India, aimed at countering Naxalite activities in the region.
 The militia, consisting of local tribal youth, received support and training from the Chhattisgarh state government.
 It was outlawed and banned by a Supreme Court court order but continues to exist in the form of armed auxiliary forces, District Reserve Groups, and other vigilante groups.

 On 5 July 2011, the Supreme Court of India, in a case filed by Nandini Sundar and others, declared the militia to be illegal and unconstitutional and ordered its disbanding.
-The court directed the Chhattisgarh government to recover all of its firearms, ammunition, and accessories.
+The court directed the Government of Chhattisgarh to recover all of its firearms, ammunition, and accessories.
 The use of Salwa Judum by the government for anti-Naxal operations was criticised for its violations of human rights and poorly trained youth acting in counter-insurgency roles.
 The court also ordered the government to investigate all instances of alleged criminal activities by Salwa Judum.

-On 25 May 2013, the group's founder, Mahendra Karma, who had become a senior Congress party leader, was killed in a Naxalite attack, along with other party members, in Darbha Valley of Chhattisgarh, 400 km south of Raipur and 50 km from Jagdalpur.
+On 25 May 2013, the group's founder, Mahendra Karma, who had become a senior Congress party leader, was killed in a Naxalite attack, along with around two dozen party leaders and members, in Darbha Valley of Chhattisgarh, 400 km south of Raipur and 50 km from Jagdalpur.

 Origins

 Salwa Judum was formed in 2005 as a state-sponsored vigilante movement against the Naxalites, a far-left movement with Maoist ideology in some states in rural India that is designated by the government as a terrorist organisation on account of its violent activities.
 Salwa Judum later received bipartisan support from both the ruling and opposition parties.

 In 2008, Chhattisgarh state, along with neighbouring Jharkhand, accounted for over 65% of total Naxal violence in the country.
-Chhattisgarh had trained a number of 'Special Police Officers' or SPOs (also commonly referred to as Koya commandos), from amongst the tribespeople who were part of Salwa Judum.
+Chhattisgarh had trained a number of 'Special Police Officers' or SPOs (also commonly referred to as Koya Commandos), from amongst the tribespeople who were part of Salwa Judum.